Julianne Hough Shares Positive Message To Instagram Followers: ‘I Feel You. I’m With You’

 Julianne Hough habitually sends positive messages to her Instagram followers and took the opportunity to do so again for her latest timeline post.

 The new America’s Got Talent judge, 30, posted a written social media message to her 4.5 million followers on Sunday.
 The post, which had a black background and white lettering, was for those who are “transcending” anything that no longer serves them.
-The message uses behavior, vibrations and people as examples of what people can cut off during a certain season of their lives.
-Under the photo, Hough left a caption that allowed her fans to know that not only does she understand them, but she has also been where they are or currently going.
+The message uses behavior, vibrations, and people as examples of what people can cut off during a certain season of their lives.
+Under the photo, Hough left a caption that allowed her fans to know that not only does she understand them, but she has also been where they are or are currently going.

 “If you’re in it right now, I feel you.
 I’m with you.
-I support you in your growth, the Dancing with the Stars alum wrote.
+I support you in your growth,” the Dancing with the Stars alum wrote.
 “When we detach from what we know, from what’s comfortable, from what’s easy, we create the space for newer, better & bigger possibilities.”

 Almost a week prior, the Safe Haven star shared a similar message to her followers to encourage them to stay strong while facing adversity.
 Hough posted a quote from actress Issa Rae which encourages people to create for themselves, rather than changing for the sake of fame.
 The post received more than 14,000 likes from Hough’s Instagram followers.
 The actress also received more than 80 comments from her fans.